A Multi-Physics Eulerian Framework for Long-Term Contrail Evolution: Results

-In this section, we investigate the influence of the nonlinear diffusion blocking coefficient~\(\beta\) on the evolution of contrail plumes.
-A synthetic wind field is generated using the composite inviscid wind model coupled with a stochastic atmospheric turbulence structure.
+In this section, we {visualize} the influence of the nonlinear diffusion blocking coefficient~\(\beta\) on the evolution of contrail plumes.
+A synthetic wind field is generated using the composite inviscid wind model.
 Three distinct contrail initializations are considered, each modeled as a narrow Gaussian plume located at different positions in the domain.
 Two diffusion scenarios are analyzed: (1) no diffusion blocking, i.e., \(\beta_x = \beta_y = 0\), and (2) moderate diffusion blocking, with \(\beta_x = \beta_y = 1000\).
 The mean wind magnitudes are normalized to permit high grid resolution in a limited computational domain and to focus exclusively on the role of the diffusion-blocking coefficient.
-Simulations are conducted over a period of 5 hours.
+Simulations are conducted over a period of 5 hours ({with a horizontal resolution of about 130 meters}).
 As illustrated in Fig. \ref{fig4}, the introduction of the nonlinear blocking term (\(\beta = 1000\)) substantially weakens the spatial dispersion of the contrails, resulting in more confined plume structures, mainly following the characteristic lines.
 In contrast, the zero-blocking case (\(\beta = 0\)) leads to significantly broader and more diluted contrail fields.
 These results confirm that the nonlinear diffusion term plays a critical role in limiting horizontal spreading under certain conditions.
 However, the calibration of \(\beta\) remains an open question.
 Improved constraint of this parameter requires systematic comparison with observational data, particularly from ground-based contrail imagery under diverse meteorological conditions, to ensure realistic parameterization of the diffusion blocking mechanism.